 I’m sure a lot of people will argue that it is that 5% that makes the difference but I’m not so sure anymore.
-Be prepared to see a lot more stuff from me in 2014 and expect it to be only half-polished.
+Be prepared to see a lot more stuff from me this year and expect it to be only half-polished.

-What else do you need to know to start a blog in 2014?
+What else do you need to know to start a blog?